 Automated Scoring of Math Responses

 The m-rater scoring engine evaluates the correctness of a mathematical expression by determining symbolically, using a computer algebra system, if the expression is equivalent to the correct response.
-This enables the m-rater scoring engine based on numerical equivalence, enabling it to identify expressions equivalent to the key no matter what form they are found in, and to assign credit as appropriate.
+This enables the m-rater scoring engine to identify expressions equivalent to the key no matter what form they are found in, and to assign credit as appropriate.
 For instance, partial credit may be assigned if a linear equation was supposed to be provided in slope-intercept form, but was instead provided in a different, equivalent form.
 Scoring of mathematical responses based on string matching or text-based patterns is much more limited and error-prone than the m-rater scoring engine's capabilities for establishing equivalence symbolically.

 Similarly, graph items can be scored based on a key which specifies constraints on the response entered with the graph editor.
 For some items, many different graphs may constitute valid answers, and the m-rater scoring engine can allow all of these variants to be scored using an elegant specification of the key.

 Of course many math items are written to elicit short, text-based responses and may be more suitable for the c-rater™ engine.
-Written responses with embedded equations can even be handled using a hybrid of the m-rater and c-rater scoring engines.

 Below are some recent or significant publications that our researchers have authored on the subject of automated scoring of mathematical content.

 Difficulty Modeling and Automatic Generation of Quantitative Items: Recent Advances and Possible Next Steps